magento/merchdocs/src/catalog/product-workspace.md

 ## Enable Product setting

 The online status of the product is indicated by the switch at the top of the form.
-To change the online status, simply set the **Enable Product** switch to the `Yes` or `No` position.
+To change the online status, set the **Enable Product** switch to `Yes` or `No`.

 | Control | Description |
 |----------